remcoroyen/3d-instseg-prototypes/README.md

-## Joint prototype and coefficient prediction for 3d instance segmentation (in press)
+## Joint prototype and coefficient prediction for 3d instance segmentation

 **The code will be released soon.
 Estimated time of arrival: 15 April 2024**